Ex-ITE lecturer allegedly insulted the modesty of multiple women on campus

 Quek is said to have started his spate of offences on June 5, 2019, when he allegedly used a mobile phone to record a video of a woman's inner thighs at a campus cafeteria at around 10am.

-Two weeks after that, Quek allegedly targeted a unknown female visitor to the campus.
+Two weeks after that, Quek allegedly targeted an unknown female visitor to the campus.

 On Oct 25 that year, he was in a room at ITE College East when he allegedly attempted to use a mobile phone to record a video of a woman's inner thighs.